 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-As a woodworker or DIYer, there are certain essential tools that, once the DIYer discovers them, help unlock their real potential.
-Among those tools is the trusty biscuit joiner.
-This power tool helps make creating strong joints and large, flat surfaces easier—and produces better results.
+As a woodworker or DIYer, there are certain essential tools that, once the DIYer discovers them, help unlock their real potential, and among those tools is the trusty biscuit joiner.
+This power tool helps to create strong, seamless joints devoid of unsightly nail holes.

-Whether it’s for gluing up a new worktop for a shop bench or building a bookshelf from scratch, the best biscuit joiner can help.
-These handy tools use small, circular saw blades to cut slices in two pieces of wood, allowing woodworkers to insert a biscuit (a small, football-shaped chunk of compressed wood) in the two slots to create a solid joint.
+Whether you plan on gluing up a new worktop for a shop bench or building a bookshelf from scratch, the right biscuit joiner can help.
+These handy tools use small circular saw blades to cut slices in two pieces of wood, allowing woodworkers to insert a biscuit (a small, football-shaped chunk of compressed wood) in the two slots to create a solid joint.
 The glue-covered biscuit then expands, locking the two boards together and creating an incredibly strong joint that glue alone can’t match.

 Our Top Picks

 The following list includes some of the best biscuit joiners available for woodworking projects.
-Whether for a beginner, a pro woodworker, or someone with a skill set that lands in between, shoppers are likely to find a quality tool for their workshops here.
+Whether you’re a beginner, a pro woodworker, or someone with a skill set that lands in between, you’re likely to find a quality tool for your workshop here.

 Best Overall

-Get the Makita PJ7000 biscuit joiner at Amazon, The Home Depot, or Acme Tools.
+Get the Makita biscuit joiner (tool only) at Amazon or The Home Depot.

 Runner-Up